cmu-sei/causal-lair/README.md

 your data and/or knowledge file might help, you can select new files and re-build your graph until satisfied.

+_Note: if your graph contains any undirected edges (i.e., those without arrowheads) it will likely crash the AIR Tool.
+To resolve this issue: please adjust your knowledge file by placing affected nodes on different knowledge tiers.
+Doing so will effectively 'choose' a direction, thus resolving the issue of undirected edges._

 **Step 2: Identifying potential sources of bias**

 ![Chart Description automatically